scottdomes/scottdomes-blog/content/blog/react-native-sexy-forms/index.md

 For the purposes of this tutorial, I'm going to assume you followed [my initial guide for React Native authentication](https://scottdomes.com/react-native-authentication/).

-If you haven't and can't be bothered to, the gist is that we have three main screens: HomeScreen, LoginScreen, and CreateAccountScreen.
-The latter two share an EmailForm component.
+If you haven't and can't be bothered to, the gist is that we have three main screens: `HomeScreen`, `LoginScreen`, and `CreateAccountScreen`.
+The latter two share an `EmailForm` component.
 We also have a `fetch` utility for communicating with our back-end.

 The first thing we're going to do is improve that utility.